laroi/gitLogMailer/README.md

 # Git Log Mailer
 This is a simple python script which will fetch logs from git and send it as a mail.
-All the configurations are defiend in config.py
+All the configurations are defined in config.py

 ## Dependencies
 ### Libraries